 MOVING PICTURE STORIES.

 Rossi Films helps individuals, companies, institutions, and organizations realize their storytelling potential by providing veteran production experience to create cinematic, character-driven documentary films across all media platforms.
-Clients include WGBH/American Experience, U.S. Rowing, MIT Media Lab, the National Museum of the American Indian, Sperry Top-Sider, Jumptap, and the Resiliency Advocacy Project.
+Clients include: WGBH, American Experience, World Channel, U.S. Rowing, MIT Media Lab, the National Museum of the American Indian, Sperry Top-Sider, Jumptap, and the Resiliency Advocacy Project.

-MICHAEL ROSSI has spent the last seventeen years producing, directing, shooting, and editing national programs for public television.
+MICHAEL ROSSI has spent the last twenty years producing, directing, shooting, and editing national programs for public television.
 In 2012, Rossi received an Emmy Award for his work as Coordinating Producer of the children's engineering series Design Squad.
-His production credits for American Experience include: Building the Alaska Highway, The Gold Rush (2007 Erik Barnouw Award), We Shall Remain, a five-part television series and multimedia project on Native American history, The Rise and Fall of Penn Station, and The Bombing of Wall Street.
-He also served as an embedded filmmaker on the 2011 Student Freedom Ride; produced a series of short films for Freedom Summer @ 50, profiling participants of the 1964 Freedom Summer project in Mississippi; and made a series of four short films for The Boys of '36, profiling U.S. Olympic rowers.
+Most recently he received a 2020 Webby Award for his work as Producer, Director, and Editor of Stories from the Stage, a live, storytelling series in its fourth season on PBS.
+His production credits for American Experience include: Building the Alaska Highway; The Gold Rush (2007 Erik Barnouw Award); We Shall Remain, a five-part television series and multimedia project on Native American history; The Rise and Fall of Penn Station; The Bombing of Wall Street; and The Race Underground.
+He also served as an embedded filmmaker on the 2011 Student Freedom Ride; produced a series of short films for Freedom Summer @ 50, profiling participants of the 1964 Freedom Summer project in Mississippi; and created a series of four short films for The Boys of '36, profiling U.S. Olympic rowers.
+Most recently, Rossi produced, wrote, and directed Mr. Tornado, a one-hour American Experience film about famed severe weather expert Tetsuya Theodore Fujita, which had a national PBS broadcast in May 2020.
 Rossi's credits for Frontline include The Silence, which traces the healing between the small, Yup'ik village of St. Michael, Alaska and the Catholic Church in the devastating aftermath of sexual abuse perpetrated by priests in the 1960s and 1970s.

-Rossi completed the B.A./M.A. program in U.S. History at Boston College and currently teaches in the Film & Television department at Boston University.
-His cinematography is exhibited in many independent documentary films including Before You Know It (SXSW premiere, 2013, directed by PJ Raval) and The Sad Fates of Mr. Toledano (Tribeca Film Festival premiere 2015, directed by Joshua Seftel).
+Rossi completed the B.A./M.A. program in U.S. History at Boston College and teaches in the Art, Art History, and Film Department at Boston College.
+His cinematography is exhibited in many independent documentary films including The Sad Fates of Mr. Toledano (Tribeca Film Festival premiere 2015, directed by Joshua Seftel) and Before You Know It (SXSW premiere, 2013, directed by PJ Raval).

-Rossi's current projects include: The Master Palindromist, a feature-length documentary about Barry Duncan, a self-proclaimed master of reversibility honing his skills in an effort to reassess his life, and possibly change the world; and The Race Underground, a one hour American Experience film about America's first subway, which had a film festival premiere on October 1, 2016 at the GlobeDocs Film Festival and a national PBS broadcast on January 31, 2017.
+Rossi's current projects include The Master Palindromist, a feature-length documentary about Barry Duncan, a self-proclaimed master of reversibility honing his skills in an effort to reassess his life, and possibly change the world.

 The Race Underground presents an engrossing look at Boston's first Big Dig